 My story begins with my first known ancestor, for the human part of my DNA, was Y Chromosomal Adam.
-He’s the first “anatomically modern human” (as the evolutionary-biologists call them!), the one man whom science has taught us that I’m descended from.
-Oh, and all other modern humans, too.
-(Ignore the number of years ago it says: I don’t know how to make it say 170,000 years ago!).
+He’s the first “anatomically modern human,” as the evolutionary-biologists call them: the one man whom science has taught us that I’m descended from.
+And all other modern humans, too.